MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-architecture.md

 * Table types and table variables can't be declared as a node or edge table.
 * Node and edge tables can't be created as system-versioned temporal tables.
 * Node and edge tables can't be memory optimized tables.
 * Users can't update the `$from_id` and `$to_id` columns of an edge using UPDATE statement.
-To update nodes which are referenced by an edge, users have to insert a new edge pointing to new nodes, and delete the previous onef.
+To update nodes that are referenced by an edge, users have to insert a new edge pointing to new nodes, and delete the previous one.
-* Cross database queries on graph objects are not supported.
+* Cross database queries on graph objects aren't supported.

 ## Next Steps
 To get started with SQL Graph, see [SQL Graph Database - Sample](./sql-graph-sample.md)